xflicsu/FusVali/README.md

-# fusion-validation
+# FusVali
-Prepare transcripts sequence from fusion result (fusionCatcher)
+Visualize fusion results of fusionCatcher with R package chimeraviz Prepare transcripts sequence for fusionCatcher